Moduli of $p$-adic representations of a profinite group

-As every $k$-affinoid algebra is Noetherian, \cite[Theorem 1.1.5]{conrad2008several}, we conclude that $Z$ parametrizes points which determined by finitely many equations with coefficients in $ A \in \Afd_k^\op$, induced from the relations defining $H$ inside $\fr$, (after choosing topological generators for $\fr$).
-We conclude that $Z$ is a closed subspace of $\Sp A$ and thus representable.
+Every $k$-affinoid algebra is Noetherian, cf. \cite[Theorem 1.1.5]{conrad2008several}.
+For this reason, we conclude that $Z$ parametrizes points which are determined by finitely many equations with coefficients in $ A \in \cC \Afd_k$ (these are induced from the relations defining $H$ inside $\fr$).
+The latter assertion implies that $Z$ is a closed subspace of $\Sp A$ and thus representable.
 The result now follows. \end{proof}

-\begin{remark} Given $G$ a profinite group as above there is a canonical action of the $k$-analytic group $\GLn$ on $\LocSysfr(G)$ via conjugation.
-Furthermore, continuous representations of a group correspond precisely to the conjugacy classes of elements in $\LocSysfr( G)$ under the action of $\anGLn$. \end{remark}
+\begin{remark} Let $G$ be a profinite group as above.
+There exists a canonical action of the $k$-analytic group $\anGLn$ on $\LocSysfr(G)$, via conjugation.
+Conjugacy classes of elements in $\LocSysfr( G)$, under the conjugation action of $\anGLn$, correspond to rank $n$ continuous representations of $G$. \end{remark}